African Ethiopian painting - 20th century battle scene

 African Ethiopian painting brought to Italy by a diplomat during the Italian occupation of Ethiopia in the late 1930s.
 This tribal folk art depicts a battle scene, and the canvas is mounted on a parallelogram-shaped frame.

 It is a large battle scene, with rural cottages at the center.
-Opposite each other stand two large ranks of soldiers armed with sabers and bayonets, as well as heavy artillery commanded by officials on horseback.
+Opposite each other stand two large ranks of soldiers armed with sabers and bayonets, as well as heavy artillery commanded by dignitaries on horseback.

 The canvas features inscriptions in Amharic, among which we can decipher "fitewrari habteghiorghis," probably referring to Habte Giyorgis, Ethiopia's Prime Minister from 1909 to 1927 (the year of his death).